wp-plugins/user-role-editor/readme.txt

 == Changelog ==
 = 3.7.2 =
 * 20.07.2012
 * SQL-injection vulnerability was found and fixed.
-Thanks to Ddave for reporting it, look this [thread](http://shinephp.com/community/topic/little-bug-in-ure_has_administrator_role#post-819) for the details.
+Thanks to DDave for reporting it, look this [thread](http://shinephp.com/community/topic/little-bug-in-ure_has_administrator_role#post-819) for the details.

 = 3.7.1 =
 * 25.06.2012